c6o/docs/content/references/teleport.md

 3. Modifies your local `hosts` file to direct DNS entries to the appropriate local IPs.

 > [!EXPERT]
-> See more details about the inner workings of the tunneling logic at [our fork](https://github.com/c6o/kubefwd) of kubefwd.
+> See more details about the inner workings of the tunneling logic at (https://github.com/c6o/kubefwd).

 ### Root Permissions